tanveerahmad1517/spotlight/README.md

 # Spotlight

-This is a custom tool specially built for journalist's but if your work revolves around creating and writing articles feel free to use it.
+This is a custom tool specially built for content creators with busy deadlines.
 It's meant to be used for easing your workload and eliminating the dozens of 'post-it's you stick while working on a project.

 ### App features are listed below:

-*Note: I will not maintain this project because I doubt there will ever be an interest.
-Yet, If there is, issue a ticket so that I will start maintaining this repo more seriously*
+*Once the site is up I will remove this line and add the link*

 ## Log In Gate
 <img src="screen_shots/login.gif" width="300px" align="right" >